Skip to content

 Important

-Backups are encrypted with the osadmin user password configured during the First Boot Wizard.
-When you lose the osadmin user password, backups are also lost!
+Backups are encrypted with the osadmin user password configured with IPF CLI Config.
+If you lose the osadmin user password, backups are also lost!

 Automatic Local Backups

-Local backup saves database, user and system files locally on a dedicated backup volume.
-It’s highly recommended placing the backup volume on a different datastore, ideally on a separate physical storage.
+Local backup saves the database and user and system files locally on a dedicated backup volume.
+It’s highly recommended to place the backup volume on a different datastore, ideally on separate physical storage.

 Backup Disk

 The backup disk is not present by default!
-Please add a new virtual disk to enable local backups.
+To enable local backups, please add a new virtual disk.

-To add a new backup drive, follow the instructions in Increase Disk Space - Local Backup Disk.
+To add a new backup disk, follow the instructions in Increase Disk Space - Local Backup Disk.

-To schedule automatic local backups, do the following steps:
+To schedule automatic local backups, follow these steps:

-2. Log in to the main user interface.
+2. Log in to the IP Fabric main GUI.

 3. Go to Settings → System → Backup & Maintenance → Schedule system backup.